HackYourFutureBelgium/home/CODE-OF-CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community manager or the general coordinator via mail or Slack.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the Community Leaders, i.e. HackYourFuture staff, via mail or Slack.
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the